 - A. Operate and adjust faucets and controls.
-Replace damaged and malfunctioning fixtures, fittings, and controls. - B. Adjust water pressure at flushometer valves to produce proper flow and stream. - C. Replace washers and seals of leaking and dripping faucets and stops. - D. Adjust sensor at toilets for proper operation.
+Replace damaged and malfunctioning fixtures, fittings, and controls. - B. Adjust water pressure at faucets and flushometer valves to produce proper flow and stream. - C. Replace washers and seals of leaking and dripping faucets and stops. - D. Adjust sensor at toilets, urinals and lavatories for proper operation.